smucsclub/hacksmu/guide.md

 Opening ceremony will be streamed on [Twitch](https://www.twitch.tv/hacksmu) at 8:00 PM CST on November 6th.
 We will give a quick welcome to hackers, hear from two speakers, hear from our sponsors, and give an overview of this weekend.

 # Closing Ceremony
 Closing ceremony will be streamed on [Twitch](https://www.twitch.tv/hacksmu) at 11:00 AM CST on November 8th.
-The presentations of the top teams' projects will be played at this time.
+We will end with a few remarks from the SMU Event Staff and Faculty, and we will showcase the presentations of the winning teams.

 # Prizes